hliljegren/yapl/README.md

 - **image** Displays the post thumbnail (See the _image_size_ attribute if a specific size is needed)
 - **date** Displays the post date (See the _date_format_ attribute on how to format the date)
 - **author** Displays the author of the post.
-Note!
-At the moment the author is just displayed and is not linked to the author's archive page.
+By default the _tag_author_ is set to 'a' to display an anchor to the authors posts page, but by changing the _tag_author_ to something else (like a 'span') will also remove the href attribute.
 - **content** Displays the content of the post.
 The content is by default trucated via the read-more block, but, can aslo be truncated via _max_chars_ and _max_words_ attribute.
 There is also a _filter_content_ attribute (true by default) that applies the normal content filters on the content. **Note** To prevent possible infinite loops any shortcodes in the content will **not** be parsed.